How to Build a Bin Store

 What is a Bin Store?

-A bin store is simply a small structure (usually without a roof) designed to keep your bins in.
-You can keep them together and safe from the elements.
+A bin store is simply a small structure (either with or without a roof) designed to keep your bins together so they are tidy and protected from the elements.

 What Tools Do I Need to Build a Bin Store?